Officials release edited coronavirus reopening guidance

 President Donald Trump has championed religious freedom as a way to connect with conservative evangelical voters and has shown eagerness for in-person religious services to restart.
 He consulted interfaith leaders last month for suggestions on how to reopen and said on a recent Fox News town hall that “we have to get our people back to churches, and we’re going to start doing it soon.”

-The CDC drafted the reopening guidance more than a month ago and it was initially shelved by the administration, The Associated Press reported last week.
+The CDC drafted the reopening guidance more than a month ago and it was initially shelved by the administration, the AP reported last week.

 The agency also had prepared even more extensive guidance — about 57 pages of it — that has not been posted.